Trusted

 What does Taproot mean?

 In general terms, a Taproot is the deepest, strongest part of a plant.
 It grows down way into the ground, branching out and expanding every which way, making it very difficult to remove.
-In terms of crypto, Taproot is an upcoming Bitcoin upgrade that aims to change the entire philosophy and technology behind the cryptocurrency.
+In terms of crypto, Taproot is a Bitcoin upgrade that aims to change the entire philosophy and technology behind the cryptocurrency.
 In a way, it’s planting down roots and holding down the Bitcoin network, while also expanding it and bringing with it new features in terms of security, scalability, and more.

 What is Taproot for Bitcoin?